aposte7/blog-system/README.md

 -   Supabase keys in the browser must be anon/public.
 Route any privileged operations through server-side code.
 -   Tailwind v4 is expected; if you use a different setup, copy the CSS tokens from `globals.css` or adapt your theme.
--   The library exports a lot of Client Components; wrap your app with the provided `QueryProvider` to avoid React Query context errors.
+-   The library exports a lot of Client blog_system; wrap your app with the provided `QueryProvider` to avoid React Query context errors.

 ### Tailwind v4 quick config (example)